egison/egison/docs/tutorial/quick-tour.rst

 ::

-   matchAll ターゲット as マッチャー with パターン -> ボディ
+   matchAll target as matcher with pattern -> body

 The following is an example of pattern matching with multiple results.
 ``++`` is called **join pattern**, which splits a list into two segments.
 The ``matchAll`` evaluates the body for every possible matching result of the join pattern.